 This concept of being ‘disease free’ is based on a treatment approach that has been found to be successful in the treatment of people with cancer and rheumatoid arthritis.
 The idea is to start disease modifying drug (DMD) treatment as soon as possible after diagnosis to prevent a build-up of symptoms and nerve damage.
 If you do not respond to treatment and MS activity is detected then your treatment would be reviewed to consider switching to another drug which may be more effective.

 Whilst a growing number of neurologists with a specialist interest in MS are encouraging this early, proactive approach to managing RRMS, not all neurologists will take the same view and some national guidance does not yet reflect this strategy.
-It is important that people with RRMS raise the issue of early treatment and how it might apply to their MS and work closely with their neurologist and MS nurse to make the choice that is right for them.
+If you have RRMS, then do raise the issue of early treatment and how it might apply to you with your MS team.

 This page will be reviewed within three years